Pravez/ColoringWorld/DIARY.md

 # May 9, 2015
 * Added the jumping enemies who can jump on platforms
-* Changed a bit how physics access datas concerning how the bodies can move
+* Changed a bit how physics access data concerning how the bodies can move
 * Changed the way enemies change their directions
 * Added moving platforms